RennanD/rentx-mobile/README.md

 First, start our fake api:

-In `package.json` file `server` script, adding your machine ip in host flag.
+In file `package.json`  and script `server`, adding your machine ip in host flag.
 Example: `"server": "json-server ./src/services/server.json --host xxx.xxx.xx.x --port 3333 --delay 800"`

 Now in `src/services/api.ts`, do the same thing adding your machine ip in `baseURL`.